 - Balance multiple tasks and priorities

 - Performs other essential duties and tasks specific to the position.

-EDUCATION: Bachelor’s degree.
-Graduate degree in Business or other business related field is preferred.
+EDUCATION: Bachelor’s degree is required.
+Graduate degree in Business or other business-related field is preferred.

 LICENSES: A valid driver’s license or equivalent means of reliable transportation to off-site meetings and events is required.

 REQUIRED KNOWLEDGE, SKILLS, and ABILITIES: Individual must possess knowledge, skills, and ability to be able to successfully perform the essential functions of the position, or be able to explain or demonstrate how the essential functions will be performed, with or without reasonable accommodation, using some other combination of knowledge skills and abilities.